pkien01/MNIST-neural-network-classifier/README.md

   10. To re-train it from the trained weights, uncomment the function `gradient_descent(W, b, keep_prob=.7, lbd =.03, learning_rate=0.001)` and comment the rest function calls.
 You can use your own set of hyperparameters to train the neural network or tune it yourself if you want.

-      If you want to train from scratch, delete the weights file first before training (though it may take quite a long time to train): `mnist_trained_weights_deep.dat` for the MNIST handwritten digits dataset and `fashion_mnist_trained_weights_deep.dat` for the MNIST fashion dataset.
+      If you want to train from scratch, delete the weights file first before training (though it may take quite a long time to train): `mnist_trained_weights_deep.dat` for the MNIST handwritten digits dataset or `fashion_mnist_trained_weights_deep.dat` for the MNIST fashion dataset.

       You can also train it using a different algorithm like standard gradient descent or gradient descent with momentum, instead of Adam, by modifying the initialization and parameters update function calls in the `gradient descent()` function.
 For example, the update function of standard gradient descent is `update_para(W, b, dW, db, learning_rate)` and gradient descent with momentum is `update_para_momentum(W, b, dW, db, VdW, Vdb, epoch_num, learning_rate, beta1)`.